The 10 best software programs for small businesses

 Slack is a private messaging service that allows you to keep in constant contact with remote workers and even people at the office.
 With integration from tools like Asana and Trello, Slack enables you to comment and keep track of tasks that others are doing.
 This tool is absolutely essential for both office and freelance work environments.

 A project management software allows you to assign tasks to workers, keep track of progress, and record the results to further optimize your workflow.
 Trello ensures that client deliverables will never get lost again.
-It also promotes accountability among workers and allows for collaboration of tasks so that you can ensure that each project is completed on time and thoroughly reviewed.
+It also promotes accountability among workers and allows for the collaboration of tasks so that you can ensure that each project is completed on time and thoroughly reviewed.

 For small business owners, being your own accountant is neither recommended nor efficient.
 Wave helps businesses save time and money completing payrolls, paying invoices, and transferring funds with its automated tool.
 This also helps you keep track of profit margins, labor costs, cash flow, etc.